Avril112113/SSSWTool/readme.md

 - TODO: Custom build actions.
 - TODO: vscode task template.

+Note that Linux is not supported properly yet, but should be in the future.
+MacOS will not be supported.

 ## Usage
 Run `ssswtool.bat` either directly or `ssswtool` if it's on your PATH.
 The file `script.lua` is the entrypoint, any files `require()` from there will be directly included into the output.